Best trails in Khangchendzonga National Park

 Which trail has the most elevation gain in Khangchendzonga National Park?

-If you're looking for elevation gain, Khangchendzonga National Park has you covered.
-HMI Advanced Base Camp Trail boasts the most elevation gain with 14,540 ft of total ascent.
-The park's runner-up is Goechala via Dzongri, which will get you 14,025 ft of elevation gain.
+HMI Advanced Base Camp Trail has the most elevation gain with 14,540 ft of total ascent.
+The park's runner-up is Goechala via Dzongri, which has 14,025 ft of elevation gain.

 Are there camping trails available in Khangchendzonga National Park?